tripitakit/dna_zip/README.md

 # DnaZip

-Implements 2-bits encoded DNA sequences in Elixir.
+An experiment with 2-bits encoded DNA sequences in Elixir.